POWR-Solutions-Ltd/powr-statto-docs/user-guide/docs/stickers/stickers-installation.md

 - The PowerCAT Creator Kit
 - Scott Durow's Drag and Drop pcf
 - A Free API key from API-Sports.io

+Sign up for a Free API Key [API-Sports.io](https://api-sports.io)

+Make a note of your API key, you will need it the first time your run the Setup Canvas App

 You will need either a Power Platform Developer environment or a fully licenced environment.
 The solution uses, Dataverse and custom connectors both features require premium licences.